You probably should be reading this if you don’t know what Valentine’s Day Gifts women want from men.

-Sometimes I bring her home a McDonald’s coffee and then I’m in the good books for the rest of the night.
+Sometimes I bring her a McDonald’s coffee home, and then I’m in the good books for the rest of the night.
 Why?
 Because I know what my wife wants and enjoys.

-Personally I think men are over-thinking the entire Valentine’s Day gifts and when you start an expensive trend in a relationship you can expect to continue it.
+Personally, I think men are overthinking the entire Valentine’s Day gifts, and when you start an expensive trend in a relationship, you can expect to continue it.

 - Alone Time

-I won’t say exactly what I am going to do just in case she reads this post but all I know is that I used to get it wrong.
+I won’t say exactly what I will do just in case she reads this post, but I know that I used to get it wrong.

 The last thing we want to see is a sad face because we bought her red roses and white chocolates for Valentine’s day gifts instead of white roses and milk chocolates.

 8 Valentine’s Day Gifts Men Should Know About

-Ladies, if you’re reading this you might want to casually leave it open on your computer screen for your husband or boyfriend to read or simply just say, “Hey I have something I think you would enjoy reading” and hand it to him.
+Ladies, if you’re reading this, you might want to casually leave it open on your computer screen for your husband or boyfriend to read or say, “Hey, I have something I think you would enjoy reading,” and hand it to him.

-You’re one step closer ladies.
+You’re one step closer, ladies.